A Kind, Empathetic and Collaborative Way to Vote

 The Problem

 Our political system today is tearing us apart and preventing us from working together to find solutions to major challenges.
 The system lets big money and corrupt special interests have too much control over our government.
-It allows politicians to win with less than a majority of support and shuts out independent voices.
-And it limits our choices by forcing voters to choose what sometimes feels like the “lesser of two evils.”
+Conventional voting allows politicians to win with less than a majority of support and shuts out independent voices and limits our choices by forcing voters to choose what sometimes feels like the “lesser of two evils.”

 The Solution: Ranked Choice Voting